Follow That Bird poster

 The inciting incident occurs at 10 minutes when Miss Finch tells Big Bird he must leave Sesame Street to live with a bird family in Ocean View, Illinois.
 Big Bird is being sent away from his home and friends..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Big Bird leaves Sesame Street in Miss Finch's car, actively choosing to give the Dodo family a chance despite his misgivings.
+This shows the protagonist's commitment to Big Bird leaves Sesame Street in Miss Finch's car, actively choosing to give the Dodo family a chance despite his misgivings.
 He crosses into a new world away from everything familiar., moving from reaction to action.

 The Collapse moment at 65 minutes (74% through) represents the emotional nadir.
 Here, Big Bird, alone in his cage, reaches his lowest point.
 He sings about loneliness and loss, mourning the death of his dream to find where he belongs.
-His spirit is broken., demonstrates the protagonist at their lowest point.
+His spirit is broken., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 80% of the runtime.
 Big Bird escapes the cage with help from other sympathetic characters.
 Armed with his realization about what family truly means, he takes action to return to where he belongs., demonstrating the transformation achieved throughout the journey.